gbv/jskos/jskos.md

 If `startDate` is given, the value of `endDate` MUST NOT be an interval with open start.
 If `endDate` is given, the value of `startDate` MUST NOT be an interval with open end.

+To state one primary date of an item set `startDate` and `endDate` to the same value.

 ## Concept

 [concept]: #concept